 Israel's government cited a "high concrete threat" of a terror attack in Turkey and told citizens to leave immediately.
 Tourists have also been urged to postpone upcoming trips to the country.

-The second warning in just over a week comes after three Israelis were among four people killed during asuicide bombing in Turkey's biggest city, Istanbul,
+The second warning in just over a week comes after three Israelis were among four people killed during a suicide bombing in Turkey's biggest city, Istanbul, on March 19.

 In a statement issued Monday, Israel's Counter-terrorism Bureau said: "It has been decided to upgrade the existing travel warning vis-a-vis Turkey from a basic concrete threat to a high concrete threat."